sharifX/random/fdo-workflow.md

 ### Further reading and other examples

-- [https://gitlab.gwdg.de/uschwar1/activities-in-a-pid-architecture](Activities in a pid architecture) by Ulrich Schwardmann (includes diagrams that show the main foreground and background activities in a PID architecture)
+- [Activities in a pid architecture](https://gitlab.gwdg.de/uschwar1/activities-in-a-pid-architecture) by Ulrich Schwardmann includes diagrams that show the main foreground and background activities in a PID architecture.